eytand/web-engine-boilerplate/README.md

 ## Installation

-the installation script will initiate and push a new repository to bitbucket
+the installation script will initiate and push a new repository to github

 - run the `repo-ini.sh` and follow the instructions